Archanciel/seqdiagbuilder/README.md

 ## Installing PlantUML

 Download plantuml.jar from http://plantuml.com/starting
-• To be executed, plantUML requires Java to be installed !
+* To be executed, plantUML requires Java to be installed !

 Running PlantUML on a command file

 java -jar plantuml.jar -tsvg plantUML_commands_file

+### Warning
+If your plantUML command file name contains spaces, you may have to surround it with quotation marks ("):

+java -jar plantuml.jar -tsvg "plantUML commands file.txt"
 ## Required libraries